Kevin Alfred Strom: National Vanguard

-During the weekend of April 16–17, 2005, Strom and several others were expelled from the National Alliance because of a dispute with the new leader Erich Gliebe.
-Gliebe accused him of attempting to seize power and with several others Strom was expelled.
-Strom and some other expelled members founded the National Vanguard, headquartered in Charlottesville, Virginia.
+During the weekend of April 16–17, 2005, Strom and several other members became involved in a leadership dispute with Gliebe and Shaun Walker; Strom launched a petition for Gliebe to resign as leader, saying that his leadership was incompetent and he was unduly financially benefiting from the organization.
+Gliebe accused Strom of attempting to seize power and, with several others, Strom was expelled.

+In response, Strom and some other expelled members founded the National Vanguard, headquartered in Charlottesville, Virginia.
 Claiming that his new organization was the true successor to the NA, Strom continued his weekly radio broadcasts and used the National Vanguard's website to host and promote the views of other racists, including David Duke.
+It took its name from the National Alliance's magazine, the National Vanguard.
+Strom also took their website domain, previously used for the magazine, with him; he had anticipated the dispute and previously secretly transferred the domain to his wife.
+He continued its distribution of white supremacist materials.